2015 Women’s Conference

-For the afternoon session, we have taken the process one’s stage further and have invited participants to join one of two working groups.
-Discussion groups of up to 20 members are a valuable way of generating fresh ideas and of defining a critique of the status quo.
-They are able to do this firstly, because the group members bring to the discussion a range of different points of view all of which can be examined in detail and, secondly, because it encourages group members to think ‘outside the box’ and to come up with original and innovative solutions.
+For the first session of the Conference, we have adopted a roundtable format by choosing half a dozen themes central to the debate on female empowerment.
+For each theme, we invited a selected participant and asked her/him to provide a brief ten-minute presentation on the chosen theme.
+For the second session, we have taken the process one’s stage further and have invited participants to join one of the two working groups.
+The discussion groups of up to 20 members were a valuable way of generating fresh ideas and of defining a critique of the status quo.
+Participants were able to do this firstly, because the group members brought to the discussion a range of different points of view, all of which have been examined in detail and, secondly, because it encouraged group members to think ‘outside the box’ and to come up with original and innovative solutions.